maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Caschat page now saves question variables and general feedback back into the question.
 Fixes issue #984.
 6. Confirm support for Maxima 5.46.0 and 5.47.0.

+Support the use of a [comma as the decimal separator](Syntax_numbers.md)
+1. (Done) Mechanism for Maxima to output LaTeX.
+2. Mechanism to output expressions as they should be typed.
+3. Input parsing mechanism.

 TODO:

 1. Support for PHP 8.2.
 See issue #986.